Gladys Mouro, PhD(h), MSN, RN

 She is a consultant in hospitals both in Lebanon and many countries of the Middle East and was appointed on the task force for the establishment of the school of nursing at the Lebanese American University in Lebanon.

-Presently, Ms. Mouro is an academic associate at AUB and CEO advisor for Clemenceau Medical Center in Lebanon in addition to consultant for Magnet at King Faisal Specialist and Research Center in Riyadh.
+Presently, Ms. Mouro is an academic associate at AUB and senior advisor for nursing at the Lebanese American Univeristy in addition to consultant for Magnet at King Faisal Specialist and Research Center in Riyadh.
+She is also an advisor for the Lebanese Quality committee.

 Ms. Mouro, along with the president’s call for action, vision, mission and purpose of STTI, would like to utilize her expertise to support the strategic direction of STTI and reach out globally to promote the image of nursing and improve the health of the people by representing STTI within the health care community.